raspberrypilearning/cd-beginner-html-css-sushi/en/step_9.md

 ---
 title: Links to other websites
 ---
 Trinket has trouble with some web addresses.
 You can try URLs of websites other than Wikipedia if you like, but they may not work in your trinket.
-However, they will work when you download your project and try it out in a browser later.
+However, if you were to download your project and view the files in a web browser, you would see the links working.

 --- /collapse ---